virginiasaulnier/COMPBIO/README.md

   We are working to expand genetic predictors of gene expression in additional world populations using SNP data alongside gene expression levels from the third phase of the International [*HapMap*](http://hapmap.ncbi.nlm.nih.gov/index.html.en)  Project.

 - Populations include East African, West African, East Asian, and Mexican ancestry.
-- Elastic net modeling is used to select genotypes and weights to best predict expression of each gene
+- Elastic net modeling is used to select genotypes and weights to best predict expression of each gene using the [glmnet](https://cran.r-project.org/web/packages/glmnet/index.html) package for R.

 **Methods**

-  A large portion of phenotypic variability in disease risk is die to regulatory variants which regulate gene expression levels. [*PrediXcan*](http://www.nature.com/ng/journal/v47/n9/full/ng.3367.html) is a gene-based association method, testing the mediating effects of gene expression levels by quantifying association between genetically regulated expression levels (GReX) and the phenotypic trait of interest.
+  A large portion of phenotypic variability in disease risk is due to regulatory variants which regulate gene expression levels. [*PrediXcan*](http://www.nature.com/ng/journal/v47/n9/full/ng.3367.html) is a gene-based association method, testing the mediating effects of gene expression levels by quantifying association between genetically regulated expression levels (GReX) and the phenotypic trait of interest.
 Gene expression can be decomposed into three basic components: what is genetically determined (GReX), what is altered by the phenotypic trait of interest, and remaining factors (including environment)

 **Future Applications**